yskunk/mooni/README.md

 A plugin for [Burner Wallet](https://github.com/burner-wallet/burner-wallet-2/) have been done to easily add the possibilty to cash out.

-We have our own [Mooni Burner Wallet](https://burner.mooni.tech) deployed if you want to try it.
+We have our own [Mooni Burner Wallet](https://burner.usdlayer.tech) deployed if you want to try it.

 Please refer to the [plugin documentation](packages/burner-plugin) for integration instructions.

 ## 💻 Development

-This repo is a monorepo including different apps and libraries for running mooni which are located under folders in `packages/*`.
+This repo is a monorepo including different apps and libraries for running usdlayer which are located under folders in `packages/*`.

 ### App